gunnusharma05-cmd/Vibemap/README.md

 ## 🎯 The Problem

 Every second, millions of headlines flood the internet.
-But raw data tells only half the story.
-**What if you could see the *emotional pulse* of the web in real-time?**
+But raw data tells only half the story. **What if you could see the *emotional pulse* of the web in real-time?**

 - 📰 News breaks → sentiment shifts
 - 🔥 Controversies erupt → emotional storms emerge
 - 💡 Innovations launch → positivity spikes

-**VibeMap doesn't just scrape — it *feels*.**
+**VibeMap doesn't just scrape—it *feels*.**

 ---

 ## ⚡ What Makes It Championship-Worthy

 ### 🏆 **Constraint Mastery**
 | Constraint | Our Solution | Impact |
 |------------|--------------|---------|
 | **3-Char Variables** | `fch`, `prs`, `snt`, `anl`, `viz` | Forces elegant, thoughtful code |